barskhianfannie/Graphing_Calculator/README.md

 # Graphing-Calculator

-Graphing Calculator I designed from the ground up using SFML and implementations of the Shunting Yard Algorithm, Queues, Stacks, and Linked Lists.
+Graphing Calculator designed from the ground up using SFML and implementations of the Shunting Yard Algorithm, Queues, Stacks, and Linked Lists.

 Functionality can be previewed here - https://youtu.be/kqWfCE9YhJg